k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/01_Fabric_troubleshooting_overview.md

 - When you suspect that a job or a **Migrate** command is stuck.
 - To investigate a performance issue in the implementation layer.

-The procedure is to run the script and to analyze the output either on your own or with the help of R&D.
+The procedure is to run the script.
+You can analyze the output either on your own or with the help of R&D.

 The following table describes the syntax and the parameters for calling the **jjstack.sh** script.
 The script is located under **$K2_HOME/fabric/scripts** in the Fabric server.